 Once you know which is your zodiac sign, you can hunt down the corresponding planetary post in the pagoda, and pay your respects by pouring water on your zodiac sign animal statue.
 Both my kids are Friday babies, and loved tracking down the guinea pig to pour water on it.

-Both my kids loved finding all the cast iron bells to ring, and my daughter also loved doing the scavenger hunt in her Leap & Hop book (enter discount code MUMONTHEMOVE for a 10% discount), where she had to track down various statues and Buddhas throughout the temple.
+Both my kids loved finding all the cast iron bells to ring, and my daughter also loved doing the scavenger hunt in her Leap & Hop book, where she had to track down various statues and Buddhas throughout the temple.
 Make sure to pick up a map at the entrance, as the pagoda is huge.
 Note that it is customary to circumnavigate Buddhist temples in a clockwise direction.

 Sunset is definitely the best time to visit the Shwedagon Pagoda.
 Although this is probably when it is at its busiest, the light is magical at this time of day, and getting to see the lights come on and watch the stupa glow in the darkness is truly an amazing experience.